claucece/claucece.github.io/_posts/2022-03-08-management-one-one.md

 of projects that are coming.
 This is very important because in the absence of information, people start making up this information.
 And, worse, if they feel threatened, they make up information that amplifies their worst fears.
-So, it is important to state information clearly, specially, strategic one.
+So, it is important to state information clearly, especially, strategic one.

 1:1 should be about creating meaningful conversations.
 And sometimes, it becomes a vent.
-Something went wrong and people need to vent.
+Something went wrong and people needed to vent.
 That is ok, the job here is to listen and not to advice (yet).
 Let the vent pass, and then you can start finding solutions.
 But, if you don't listen first, people will think you are not taking them seriously or that you are just there to shut them down.
-I have had these conversations and I have had to stay silent watching someone taking it all out of their chest.
-But only when the vent is finished, one can start talking because only then all is out.
+I have had these conversations and I have had to stay silent watching someone take it all out of their chest.
+But only when the vent is finished, one can start talking, because only then is all out.
 I have also vented in the past to managers and I think we all have had.

 The worst kind of 1:1 is, as Lopp says, the Disaster.